-Viral Video Shows Donald Trump Touching His Mouth, Eyes, Shaking Hands, At Coronavirus Press Conference Friday
+Viral Video Shows Donald Trump Touching His Mouth, Eyes, & Shaking Hands At Coronavirus Press Conference

 Trump said at the press conference that he had not been tested for coronavirus, but that “I think I will be,” adding that the test could occur “fairly soon.”

-But Trump appears to have been at least exposed to the virus on Sunday, when he was photographed standing next to Fabio Wajngarten — communications secretary to Brazilian President Jair Bolsonaro — as a delegation from Brazil visited Trump at his Mar-a-Lago resort in Palm Beach, Florida.
+The president appears to have been at least exposed to the virus on Sunday, when he was photographed standing next to Fabio Wajngarten, the communications secretary to Brazilian President Jair Bolsonaro, as a delegation from Brazil visited Trump at his Mar-a-Lago resort in Palm Beach, Florida.

 Wajngarten tested positive for coronavirus on Thursday.
 Francis Suarez, the mayor of Miami, Florida, attended an event with the infected Brazilian on Monday, and is now self-isolating after receiving a positive coronavirus test.